Madden returns to the PC just as I’m breaking up with the NFL

 I think it is possible that the Detroit Lions, my team since I was a child, will not win a Super Bowl before the end of the National Football League as we know it.
 This is what I think about as I’m playing Madden NFL 19 on my PC.

 This is the first time in more than a decade that EA Sports has released one of its Madden football games for Windows, and that return is something I imagined I would want to celebrate.
-But the NFL is tainted in my mind, so the game just ends up creating an queasy lump in my gut.
+But the NFL is tainted in my mind, so the game just ends up creating a queasy lump in my gut.

 Here’s the good news: It seems like it runs fine on PC.
 While streaming, I was getting a lot of dips in the framerate, but those cleared up when I played without the added drag of transcoding video.
 The game tends to run at 60 frames per second on Ultra settings at 4K.
 The Xbox One controller also works really well, and I was glad to see that one person could play with a controller while a local opponent could use the mouse and keyboard if they wanted to.